How Long Does a Pond Pump Need to Be on Each Day?

 Operating Cost

-A pond that has a pump or other electric equipment requires electricity, and so it will increase your monthly electric cost.
-Some pumps cost less to operate than other pumps.
+A that has a pump or other electric equipment requires electricity, and so it will increase your monthly electric cost.
+Some cost less to operate than other pumps.
 Reduce the cost of pump operation by using a pump that moves the necessary amount of pond water while using the least amount watts; a watt is a measurement of electrical usage.
 Calculate the cost of operating a pump by using this formula: Divide the watts by 1,000, and then multiply that figure by 24 hours, the number of days per operation and electricity cost.
 An example is: 300 watts/1000 x 24 hours x 30 days x 0.08 for electricity cost = $17.28 as the cost to run the pump for 30 days.

 waterfall development